 - (i) Students who are involuntarily withdrawn from the University shall have a hold placed on their records, which will prevent them from being readmitted or reenrolled at the institution except as stated in this paragraph.
 A student may request readmission or reenrollment at the University and provide the Dean or Students or designee with documentation from an appropriate healthcare provider of their choice who has conducted a proper assessment of the student and concluded that the student is ready and able to safely return to the University and does not pose a Direct Threat as defined above.
 In cases where the Dean of Students or designee has imposed other conditions for readmission, it is the responsibility of the student to provide documentation of compliance with such conditions. - (j) A student who is considered for but ultimately not subject to Involuntary Withdrawal may be subject to conditions on continued enrollment at the University.
 In such cases, the student will be provided with a written summary of any such conditions and must meet all conditions in order to maintain student status.
 A student who fails to meet such conditions may be later subject to involuntary withdrawal by the Dean of Students or designee or may be subject to charges through the University's Student Conduct Review Process for failure to comply. - (k) The current voluntary medical withdrawal process should not be used to handle withdrawals where a Direct Threat is evident or where a violation of the Rules of Conduct has allegedly occurred.
-Information for students seeking a medical withdrawal is available in the Catalog. - (l) As a general principle, the University prefers to use the Student Conduct Review Process in instances of misconduct, without regard to whether the student has a physical or mental condition that might be contributing to the misconduct.
+Information for students seeking a medical withdrawal is available in the Catalog. - (1) As a general principle, the University prefers to use the Student Conduct Review Process in instances of misconduct, without regard to whether the student has a physical or mental condition that might be contributing to the misconduct.
 The Involuntary Withdrawal Procedure is to be employed in those situations in which the regular Student Conduct Review Process is not applicable or, due to safety concerns, cannot be applied in a sufficiently timely fashion.

 (2) Mandated Assessment Procedure.
 This University procedure is established to respond to behaviors or actions that result in hospitalization from imminent danger to self or others via the Baker Act (F.S.
-394.463) or Marchman Act (Chapter 397, Florida Statutes), significant acts or threats of violence to others, chronic eating disorders, dramatic and/or expansive displays of self-mutilation, behaviors that are significantly disruptive to the UCF community and /or diminish the ability of a student to care for oneself.
-Whenever the UCF Police provide transportation of a UCF student to the hospital for involuntary examination, the police will file a report with the OSRR.
-In addition, anyone may also file reports about students of concern with Student Care Services.
+394.463) or Marchman Act (F.S.
+397.6811), or significant acts or threats of violence to others, chronic eating disorders, dramatic and/or expansive displays of selfmutilation, behaviors that are significantly disruptive to the UCF community and /or diminish the ability of a student to care for oneself.
+Whenever the UCF Police provide transportation of a UCF student to the hospital for involuntary examination, the police will file a report Student Care Services.

-(a) Once a report is received regarding a UCF student hospitalization via the Baker Act or the Marchman Act, Student Care Services may utilize the mandated assessment session(s) to evaluate a student's risk of harm to self or others, and to take appropriate actions to ensure the safety of the student or others if risk is present.
+(a) Once information is received regarding a UCF student hospitalization via the Baker Act or the Marchman Act, Student Care Services may utilize the mandated assessment session(s) to evaluate a student's risk of harm to self or others, and to take appropriate actions for the safety of the student or others if risk is present.
 In addition, the mandated assessment session(s) are designed to assist students in developing a safety and/or well-being plan and provide students with educational resources.
-A member of Student Care Services will contact the student in a timely manner and require an initial meeting between a Student Care Services staff member and the student to inform the student of their rights and responsibilities regarding the incident.
+A member of Student Care Services will contact the student in a timely manner and require an initial meeting between a Student Care Services staff member and the student to inform the student to discuss the mandated assessment procedure.